marcomelloni/iot-microservice-architecture-production-line/http-api/README.md

 The API resources contains the models used to provide the clients with API methods, in this project they are defined by :

-- ProductionLineResource: Handles operations related to a production lines, such as declaring the basic number of robots.
+- **ProductionLineResource**: Handles operations related to a production lines, such as declaring the basic number of robots.
-- RobotJointsConsumptionResource: Handles the consumption of joints for a specific robot
+- **RobotJointsConsumptionResource**: Handles the consumption of joints for a specific robot
-- RobotWeightEEResource: Handles the end effector weight of a specific robot
+- **RobotWeightEEResource**: Handles the end effector weight of a specific robot
-- FaultActuatorResource: : Handles the notifications produced by the fault prevention actuator
+- **FaultActuatorResource**: : Handles the notifications produced by the fault prevention actuator

 Every resource is registered in the API resources using the Flask-RESTful method "api.add_resource()".
 Also, for each resource the following are specified: